-Prior to the transition of this function to the EAC, the NASED Voting Systems Board (the Board) was responsible for resolving questions about the application of the Guidelines in the testing of voting systems.
-The EAC will have a process for the VSTLs, manufacturers and election officials to request an interpretation of the Guidelines.
-The interpretation will be publicly documented for reference by interested parties.
-The EAC will periodically assess the interpretations provided to determine which topics should be reflected in a future version of the Guidelines.
+The EAC has a process for the VSTLs, manufacturers and election officials to request an interpretation of the Guidelines.
+The interpretation is publicly documented for reference by interested parties.
+The EAC periodically assesses the interpretations provided to determine which topics should be reflected in a future version of the Guidelines.